- Undergraduate Students

 Although the University may provide each employee with computer, network and phone access, all data stored is, and remains, the property of the University.
 This includes, but is not limited to, electronic devices, email, voicemail, instant messages and all files and documents composed, sent, received or deleted.
 They are and will remain University property.

 All employees are expected to conduct themselves in a professional and responsible manner when using University technology resources.
 Employees are expected to represent themselves and the University appropriately when speaking on the phone, through email and in any other form of communication.

 We ask that you follow the guidelines and policies at all times.
 The following actions are prohibited and if not followed, could result in disciplinary action:

 - Communication or information involving obscenity, pornography, copyright or trademark infringement, fraud, abuse, or hacking Communication or information involving workplace violence, discrimination or sexual harassment

-- Any communication that is abusive, defamatory or disparaging of University employees, students, customers, competitors or anyone else is prohibited
+- Any communication that is abusive, defamatory or disparaging of University employees, students, customers, competitors or anyone else

 - Intentional or unintentional misuse of the right to use business or personal software as defined by the copyright owner